Su1kii/Su1kii/README.md

 # Steven Echeverria — Backend Engineer

 I've shipped production backends for three paying clients.
 All three are live with real users and real revenue.
-I started coding in August 2024.

 > ⚙️ **How I approach a system:** constraints and failure modes first, schema second, endpoints last.
 The stack follows once the shape of the problem is clear.